StarRocks/starrocks/docs/faq/Sql_faq.md

 In standard SQL, every calculation that includes an operand with a `NULL` value returns a `NULL`.

-## Why is the query result incorrect after I enclose quotation marks around a value of the BIGINT data type for an equivalence query？
+## Why is the query result incorrect after I enclose quotation marks around a value of the BIGINT data type for an equivalence query?

 ### Problem description